Yathra: Reception

 The film was released on 20 September 1985.
 According to a trade analysis by Sreedhar Pillai for India Today, the film grossed around 0.19 crores from the releasing centers, becoming the highest grossing Malayalam film of the year.
 Yathra completed a 120-day run in theatres.
-The film ran for more than 50 days in a center in Coimbatore.
 Shobha Warrier of Rediff while reviewing Athu Oru Kana Kaalam (2005) wrote, "Those who have not seen the original may find the film poignant and interesting but as a person who has seen the original with two great artistes at their best, I found the film extremely disappointing."
 Further writing, "There is absolutely no comparison between Mammootty and Dhanush, or Shobhana and Priya Mani.
 To be fair to the young heroine, Priya Mani looks innocent and vulnerable but when you have seen the same role performed with more finesse and maturity, you cannot help but feel disappointed."